mino-38/prop/README.md

 Use the -h and --help options to see help message.
 Please refer to the help page, which includes the options listed here.

-# Where to save history, logs, and cache
+# Where to save history, logs and cache and setting file
 You can see where the history is stored with --history-directory, where the logs are written with --log-file option, and where the cache is stored with --cache-directory.

 ```bash